Want to enjoy a snowy and fairy-tale winter getaway? Here are the best winter destinations in Europe to add to your bucket list.

 The city is beautiful in the snow as locals prepare to celebrate the festive season.
 Winter offers plenty of Russian celebrations, outdoor activities, and cultural events during this time.

-From sledging at Victory Park to skiing at Tsarskoye Selo and Ice Hockey at the Ice Palace, there’s often an event taking place to celebrate the season.
+From sledding at Victory Park to skiing at Tsarskoye Selo and Ice Hockey at the Ice Palace, there’s often an event taking place to celebrate the season.

 It is easy to be seduced by beautiful views of frozen canals and rivers while discovering a city full of unique finds.
 If it’s too cold to be outside, there’s still a lot to keep you busy indoors.